-RSN’s Anti-Slavery program seeks to eradicate human trafficking and forced labor linked to the manufacturing of our everyday goods.
+RSN’s Anti-Slavery program seeks to eradicate human trafficking and forced labor linked to the manufacturing of products we use daily

 As defined by the International Labor Organization (ILO) Forced Labor Convention of 1930 (No.29), forced labor is “all work or service which is exacted from any person under the threat of a penalty and for which the person has not offered himself or herself voluntarily.”
 It can take many forms including slavery or slave-like practices, various forms of debt bondage, and human trafficking, which all involve living conditions contrary to human dignity.
 The estimates that nearly 21 million people are victims of forced labor annually, predominantly in low-skill industries that are often under-regulated and hidden from the public.
 About 76%, nearly 16 million are enslaved for economic exploitation.
 Working in partnership with the Walk Free Foundation, the ILO is in the process of setting a new forced labor baseline for the Sustainable Development Goal (SDG) 8 and Target 8.7.
 It will be announced in September, 2017.